crdoconnor/strictyaml/docs/why-not/json5.md

   There are other formats that are human-friendlier, like YAML, but changing from JSON to a completely different format is undesirable in many cases.

-This is, I belive, mistaken.
+This is, I believe, mistaken.
 It is better if a language is not subtly different if you are going to use it as such.
 Subtle differences invite mistakes brought on by confusion.

 JSON5 looks like a hybrid of YAML and JSON::